P = .00256 V2where

 I = moment of inertia of the mast section (inches4)

-I = (π/4) x (R4- r4)where
+I = (π/4) x (R4- r4)

 R = Radius of tube outside diameter (inches.)